feathersjs-ecosystem/feathers-hooks-common/README.md

 - The populate hook now ignores pagination on joined services by default.

 Deprecated:
-- The legacy populate hook -- with signtaure (string, ...) --
+- The legacy populate hook -- with signature (string, ...) --
 will be removed next version.
-Use the new `populate` hook.
+Use the regular `populate` hook.
 - Use `deleteByDot` rather than `setByDot(obj, path, value, true)`.
-- The `disallow` hook may be used instead of `disable`.
+- The `disallow` hook should be used instead of `disable`.
-- The `delete` hook should be used instead of `remove`.
+- The `discard` hook should be used instead of `remove`.
-You will need to wrap `delete` it in an conditional if you want it to work like `remove` does.
+You will need to wrap `discard` in an conditional if you want it to work like `remove` does.

 ## Documentation